apache/trafficserver/doc/reference/configuration/records.config.en.rst

 If any of these conditions are not true, then normal DNS processing is done for the connection.

+There are three valid values.
+*  0 - Disables the feature.
+*  1 - Enables the feature with address verification.
+The Proxy does the regular DNS processing.
+If the client-specified origin address is not in the set of addresses found by the Proxy, the request continues to the client specified address, but the result is not cached.
+*  2 - Enables the feature with no address verification.
+No DNS processing is performed.
+The result is cached (if allowed otherwise).
+This option is vulnerable to cache poisoning if an incorrect Host header is specified, so this option should be used with extreme caution.
+See bug TS-2954 for details.

 If all of these conditions are met, then the origin server IP address is retrieved from the original client connection, rather than through HostDB or DNS lookup.
 In effect, client DNS resolution